 It moves people away from having a narrow business view to having a wide business view.

-Wide business views help create more ideas, better integration and more inspiration for your teams.
+A wider view of business helps create better ideas, inspiration and integration.
 These all help your business and people grow.

 How marketers who complain about e-Commerce get it wrong

 We know marketers who complain e-Commerce has too much detail.
 It’s not “big picture” enough.
-But these marketing strategists miss an important point.
-They get so hung up on strategy they forget the goal is to win more customers.
+But these marketing strategists get so hung up on strategy that they forget the goal is to win more customers.